 Signs and symptoms of depression are characterized not by negative thoughts, moods, behavior, crying spells, body aches, low energy or libido, as well as problems with eating, weight, or sleeping.
 The changes in nervous system cause many physical symptoms that result in decreased or increased activity level.

 Depressive disorders are mood disorders of different types.
-Within each of the following types, there are variations in the number, severity, timing and persistence of symptoms.
+Within each of the following types, there are variations in the number, severity, timing, and persistence of symptoms.
 There are differences in how individuals express or experience depression; this is based on age, gender, and culture.

 • Major depression

-Symptoms of major depression last for at least two weeks, along with sad and/or irritable mood that interfere with the ability to work, sleep, eat, etc. Disabling episodes of depression can occur once, twice, or several times in a lifetime.
+Symptoms of major depression last for at least two weeks, along with sad and/or irritable mood that interferes with the ability to work, sleep, eat, etc. Disabling episodes of depression can occur once, twice, or several times in a lifetime.

 • Bipolar disorder (manic depression)

 Bipolar disorders involve one episode of mania or hypomania and may include episodes of depression.
 This type of disorder is chronic and recurring.
 Sometimes, the mood switches in bipolar disorder are dramatic and rapid.
-The person can experience any or all the symptoms of depressive disorder.
+The person can experience any or all the symptoms of the depressive disorder.

 The exact cause is unknown.
-Researchers believe that depression is caused by certain biochemical changes in the brain due to genetic trait, or triggered by some stressful events.
+Researchers believe that depression is caused by certain biochemical changes in the brain due to a genetic trait, or triggered by some stressful events.